-Before using tippecanoe, you need to transform your data into EPSG:4326 coordinate system.
+Before using tippecanoe, you need to transform your data into the EPSG:4326 coordinate system.
 You can use for example ogr2ogr utility which is part of gdal:

 ogr2ogr -f GeoJSON your_data_in_4326.json -t_srs EPSG:4326 your_data.shp

-Having your data in correct coordinate system, you can do the conversion using tippecanoe.
+Having your data in a correct coordinate system, you can do the conversion using tippecanoe.
 The most simple use case is:

-tippecanoe -o your_data.mbtiles your_data_in_4326.json
+tippecanoe -o tiles.mbtiles your_data_in_4326.json

 It will convert your data into MBTiles for zoom levels 0 to 14.
-Tippecanoe enables much more sophisticated options including layer and attribute management, dropping features, generalization, and more.
+Tippecanoe enables much more sophisticated options, including layer and attribute management, dropping features, generalization, and more.
 See documentation.

 You can visually check the generated MBTiles file using TileServer-GL: